sinyman/MazeSolver/documentation/project_specification.md

 ## Program I/O
 ### Input:
-A JSON file in the same directory as the program is run from
+A JSON file in the same directory as the program is run from either:
+* Project root
- * Either the project root or the folder in which a possible .jar-file is run from
+* The folder in which a possible .jar-file is run from

 ### Output:
 The original maze with a route mapped out on it in the terminal window